-- 1. Eighty percent (80%) of the graduates for the first-time test takers will meet or exceed the National Council Licensure Exam (NCLEX-RN). - 2.
-Ninety percent (90%) of the program graduates will be employed in nursing and/ or will be enrolled in a baccalaureate program within six (6) months of graduation. - 3.
-Sixty percent (60%) of students will complete the program within three (3) years of matriculation into the nursing program.
+- 1. Eighty percent (80%) of graduates will pass the National Council Licensure Exam (NCLEX-RN) on their first or subsequent attempts. - 2.
+Ninety percent (90%) of the program graduates will be employed as a Graduate or Registered Nurse within nine (9) months of graduation. - 3.
+Fifty percent (50%) of students will complete the program on time within two (2) years of matriculation into the nursing programs.